apache/incubator-baremaps/docs/examples/naturalearth/index.md

 ```

 You can then import the data using the following command.
 Here, notice the re-projection in web mercator (EPSG:3857).
-The Natural Earth tables should become visible in your postgresql database.
+The Natural Earth tables should become visible in your postgresql com.baremaps.osm.database.

 ```bash
 PGCLIENTENCODING=UTF8 ogr2ogr \